rrivas-utec/game_generator/README.md

       ./install_sfml.sh
       ```
 #### <img src="./media/font_awesome/apple-brands.svg" width="16"/> **MacOS - Mojave 10.14**
-1. Ensure CLang has been installed or if it is necessary run follow statement: `` xcode-select --install [ENTER]``
+1. Ensure CLang has been installed or if it is necessary run follow statement: `` xcode-select --install [ENTER] ``
 2. Ensure Homebrew has been installed or see: [Homebrew](https://brew.sh)
+3. Ensure Git has been installed or if it is necessary run follow statement: `` brew install git [ENTER] ``
-3. More details see MacOS section: [JetBrains](https://www.jetbrains.com/help/clion/installation-guide.html)
+4. More details see MacOS section: [JetBrains](https://www.jetbrains.com/help/clion/installation-guide.html)
-4. Install SFML
+5. Install SFML
     * Open a Terminal: [Command] + [Spacebar] and write in `` terminal [ENTER] ``
     * Go to Home folder: `` cd ~ [ENTER] ``
     * Verify if folder CLionProjects exists `` ls [ENTER] `` otherwise create that new folder: `` mkdir CLionProjects [ENTER] ``